ibmtjbot/node-tjbotlib/README.md

   $ sudo apt-get install alsa-base alsa-utils
 ```

+> FOR DEVELOPMENT PURPOSE: to develop using TJLib is possible to test your conversation recipe in Ubuntu.
+> Just verify if alsa-base alsa-utils are installed and set configuration.microphone config with card/device found at arecord -l

 After the above dependencies are installed, you can proceed to install the module using:

 ```